Reliable Cellular Automata with Self-Organization: Some simulations

 \begin{remark} Occasionally, we may treat the union of two or three locations as one.
 It is easy to generalize the rules dealing with locations to this case. \end{remark}

-Let us be given a string $S$ consisting of a constant number of runs of the same symbol.
-For example, $0^{m}1^{n}$ has one run of 0's and a run of 1's.
-Let us also be given a location $\loc$.
-Then a rule $\Write(S,\loc)$\glo{write@$\Write$}, writing the string $S$ to the location $\loc$, can be written as a conditional rule, as long as there are runs of 0's and 1's: \begin{program} subrule $\Write(0^{m}1^{n},\F([a,a+m+n-1]))$\0{ \\ cond \0{ \\ ? $a\le\Addr < Q\wedge(a+m)$ \\ ! $\F:=0$ \\ ? $a+m\le\Addr < Q\wedge(a+m+n)$ \\ ! $\F:=1$ \\ }} \end{program} The rule language can contain some definitions of names for constant strings of symbols, of the form \glo{param@$\Param$}
+Let us be given a string \( S \) consisting of a constant number of runs of the same symbol.
+For example, \( 0^{m}1^{n} \) has one run of 0's and a run of 1's.
+Let us also be given a location \( \loc \).
+Then \( \Write(S,\loc) \)\glo{write@\( \Write \)}, writing the string \( S \) to the location \( \loc \), can be written as a conditional sub-rule: